espruino/EspruinoDocs/info/FAQ.md

 ---------------------------------------------------------------------------

 Espruino is a JavaScript Interpreter for Microcontrollers that makes embedded software development quick and easy.
-The Espruino interpreter is firmware that runs on a variety of different microcontrollers, but we also make [Espruino Boards](/Order) that come with the interpreter pre-installed and are the easiest devices to get started with.
+The Espruino interpreter is Open Source firmware that runs on a variety of different microcontrollers, but we also make [Espruino Boards](/Order) that come with the interpreter pre-installed and are the easiest devices to get started with.